video icon

 There are limited exceptions to the one-year deadline, such as when the injured party is a minor or mentally incapacitated.
 In such cases, the statute of limitations may be extended.
 However, these exceptions are rare and subject to strict interpretation, requiring detailed legal guidance.

-Call The Tennessee Bicycle Accident Lawyers at Selvidge Injury Law Today
+Call The Nashville, TN Bicycle Accident Lawyers at Selvidge Injury Law Today

 Insurance companies for at-fault drivers often take advantage of Tennessee’s modified comparison negligence laws.
 This law incentivizes them to assign an undue percentage of fault to an injured cyclist so they can minimize the amount they have to pay out on the claim.